maths/moodle-qtype_stack/doc/en/CAS/Linear_algebra.md

 ## Lines and planes

-Problem: the student has been asked to represent a subspace in parametric form, we want to decide if these spaces are equivalent.
+Problem: the student has been asked to represent a subspace in parametric form; we want to decide if these spaces are equivalent.

-## Converting from parametric form to vector form.
+## Converting from parametric form to vector form

 Let us start with an answer such as